IDP Program Description

 The program is designed to benefit each child's development.
 Although child development is often divided into categories of cognitive, social, emotional, and physical, in practice all these aspects are inextricably intertwined and must all receive careful attention.
 The child's physical well-being, health, and safety are of first importance.
 Routines have been established to promote primary care.

 IDP is specifically set up to accommodate research and observation.
 There is an observation/seminar room with one-way glass and intercom access to the main play room.
-There is also a research room which allow for individual projects which could involve one-way glass observation and/or videotaping, and for the set-up of any apparatus.
+There is also a research room which allows for individual projects which could involve one-way glass observation and/or videotaping, and for the set-up of any apparatus.

 The program is designed to accommodate both cross-sectional and longitudinal investigation of infants, toddlers, their parents, and caregivers.
 In enrolling their children in the program, parents agree to be available for research and teaching for a few hours a month.
 All research or teaching involving interaction with the infants requires specific consent from the parents.